 7. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of US Autonomous Car Market?
+How big is the US Autonomous Car Market?

-What is US Autonomous Car Market size in 2026?
+What is the current US Autonomous Car Market size?

 Who are the key players in US Autonomous Car Market?

-Waymo, Tesla, BMW, Intel, Uber are the major companies operating in US Autonomous Car Market.
+Waymo, Tesla, BMW, Intel and Uber are the major companies operating in the US Autonomous Car Market.